Here are the 2024 highlights: Innovating today for tomorrow's real estate

 3,577 prevention actions

-The Inspection Department audits licensees' transaction records, accounts, books, and registers to ensure that they are complying with their ethical obligations and that they are acting in accordance with the Real Estate Brokerage Act and its regulations.
+The Inspection Department audits licensees' transaction records, accounts, books, and registers to ensure that they are complying with their ethical obligations and acting in accordance with the Real Estate Brokerage Act and its regulations.

 Syndic